JohanMyF/moodle-mod_collabmatch/README.md

 ## 🔌 Installation

-1. Copy the plugin folder into:
+1. Copy the plugin folder to:
+   mod/collabmatch

 2. Log in to Moodle as an administrator

 3. Navigate to:
+   Site administration → Notifications

 4. Complete the installation process
 ---

 ## 🧪 Usage